Delta Theta Phi – International EE Townes Senate

 About Delta Theta Phi:

 The E.E.
-Townes Senate of Delta Theta Phi was chartered at Houston College of Law on July 20, 1956 and is an extension of the National Delta Theta Phi Fraternity.
+Townes Senate of Delta Theta Phi was chartered at South Texas College of Law Houston on July 20, 1956 and is an extension of the National Delta Theta Phi Fraternity.
 Many famous people are members of this fraternity: President Lyndon Johnson, Supreme Court Justice Sandra Day Oconner, and Senator Tower of Texas, just to name a few.
 For a great ride through the history of Delta Theta Phi, go to the National Delta Theta Phi History web page.

 Delta Theta Phi contributes to student life by sponsoring events with the Student Bar Association, MD Anderson Cancer Center, Big Bothers and Big Sisters of Southeast Texas, and Texas Southern University-Burns Senate.